 '''

 Artix Configuration File

 oracle_xa_example {

 xa_resource_managers:oracle:open_string =

 "Oracle_XA+Acc=P/SCOTT/TIGER+SesTm=60";

 xa_resource_managers:oracle:close_string="";

 poa:xa_resource_managers:oracle:direct_persistent="true";

 poa:xa_resource_managers:oracle:well_known_address:host

 ="0.0.0.0"; # all network adapters

 poa:xa_resource_managers:oracle:well_known_address:port

 ="13003"; # unique port

 ...

 };

 '''

-Where the Artix Bus has been initialized with the configuration scope, oracle_xa_example.
+Where the Artix Bus has been initialized with the configuration SCOPE, oracle_xa_example.

-use_dynamic_registration_optimi zation
+use_dynamic_registration_optimization

 The use_dynamic_registration_optimization argument is a boolean flag that informs the Artix XA transaction manager whether or not the resource manager has enabled the dynamic registration optimization.
 Consult the documentation for your third-party XA resource manager to discover whether or not this optimization is supported.
-If the optimization is supported, you can enable it as follows: 1.
-Follow the instructions in the third-party XA resource manager documentation to enable the dynamic registration optimization.
-2. Pass the value, true, to the use_dynamic_registration_optimization argument.
+If the optimization is supported, you can enable it as follows:

+- Follow the instructions in the third-party XA resource manager documentation to enable the dynamic registration optimization. - 2.
+Pass the value, true, to the use_dynamic_registration_optimization argument.

 It is important to ensure that both the transaction manager and the resource manager are aware of the dynamic registration optimization, because this optimization changes the nature of their interaction through the XA interface.
+For more details, see "Dynamic Registration Optimization" on page 48.

+is_single_threaded_resource

-For more details, see "Dynamic Registration Optimization" on page 81. is_single_threaded_resource The is_single_threaded_resource argument is a boolean flag that selects the XA threading model in the transaction manager as follows: false-the XA threading model is multi-threaded (each thread maps to a resource connection), true-the XA threading model is single-threaded (a process maps to a single resource connection).
+The is_single_threaded_resource argument is a boolean flag that selects the XA threading model in the transaction manager as follows:

+- false-the XA threading model is multi-threaded (each thread maps to a resource connection), - true-the XA threading model is single-threaded (a process maps to a single resource connection).

 You must also ensure that the third-party XA resource manager is configured to use the same threading model as the transaction manager.

 For example, if you want to use the multi-threaded model with the Oracle XA switch, you must include the setting, threads=true, in the Oracle XA open string.

-For more details see "Threading and XA Resources" on page 105. - The details see Threading and AA Resources on page 105.
-Example Example 14 shows an example of how to register an Oracle XA switch with the Artix XA transaction manager.
-Example 14: Example of Registering an Oracle XA Switch // C++ #include <it_bus bus.h=""> #include <it_bus transaction_system.h=""> #include <it_bus manager.h="" pdk="" transaction="" xa=""></it_bus></it_bus></it_bus> #include <orbix_sys xa.h=""></orbix_sys> 2 #include <sqlca.h></sqlca.h>
+For more details see "Threading and XA Resources" on page 64.

+Example 14 shows an example of how to register an Oracle XA switch with the Artix XA transaction manager.